Nicole Phillips, PhD, Graduate Advisor

-Genetics is a broad interdisciplinary field that unites biochemistry, microbial and cellular biology, molecular processes, biotechnology, computational biology, biogeography and human disease to gain an integrated understanding of environmental and clinical observations.
-The Program in Genetics offers training in analytical techniques and computational methods necessary for studies in the different fields of applied genetics.
-Program faculty have broad research interests as most analytical approaches to genetics studies are applicable to myriad biological processes.
-Faculty research programs are funded by multiple sources including the federal government, state government, private foundations and industry, and collaboration between the various UNTHSC programs and schools is strongly supported.
+Genetics is a broad interdisciplinary field that leverages biochemistry, microbial and cellular biology, molecular processes, biotechnology, computational biology, biogeography and human disease to gain an integrated understanding of environmental and clinical observations.
+The Genetics discipline offers training in analytical techniques and computational methods necessary for studies in the different fields of applied genetics.
+Our faculty have broad research interests as most analytical approaches to genetics studies are applicable to a myriad of biological processes.
+Faculty programs are funded by multiple sources including the federal government, state government, private foundations and industry, and collaboration between the various UNTHSC programs and schools is strongly supported.
 Students may undertake research in areas such as cancer genetics, computational genetics, pharmacogenetics, evolutionary genetics, medical genetics, microbial genetics, forensic genetics/genomics, and many other interrelated disciplines.

-Demonstrate mastery of cutting edge research approaches in genetics/genomics;
+- Demonstrate mastery of cutting edge research approaches in genetics/genomics;

-Describe, critically evaluate, and apply current theoretical perspectives in genetics;
+- Describe, critically evaluate, and apply current theoretical perspectives in genetics;

-Demonstrate proficiency in analytical and statistical procedures appropriate for genetic analyses; and
+- Demonstrate proficiency in analytical and statistical procedures appropriate for genetic analyses; and

-Describe role of genetic and genomic assessment in clinical practice, including applications in disease screening, diagnosis, and pharmacogenetics.
+- Describe role of genetic and genomic assessment in clinical practice, including applications in disease screening, diagnosis, and pharmacogenetics.